michaelasalter1/RouterSledUserGuide/README.md

 ![Fail 2](https://github.com/michaelasalter1/RouterSledUserGuide/blob/main/Pics%20and%20Video/Fail%202.jpg)
 ![Fail 3](https://github.com/michaelasalter1/RouterSledUserGuide/blob/main/Pics%20and%20Video/Fail%203.jpg)

 You can throw it away or spend $100 on a 4.5” angle grinder and accessories from Harbor Freight.
 It’s actually lots of fun.
 But super messy.
 Use a respirator and goggles.
 Swim goggles are great for this task.
 ![Messy](https://github.com/michaelasalter1/RouterSledUserGuide/blob/main/Pics%20and%20Video/Dirty%20Work.jpg)

 - To repair cracked epoxy: Circular saw > Jigsaw (optional) > Angle Grinder (AG) with Segmented Wheel > AG Steel Wood-Shaping Dish > AG 36 grit sanding disc > Sander.
 - If color matching is a thing and you are concerned about transition colors, accept the fact that you will reshape when you gouge the wood if dealing with intricate stuff.
--- As I'm writing this, I'm actually wondering if that was overkill and it would have blended well without me going all the way back to bare wood.
+  - As I'm writing this, I'm actually wondering if that was overkill and it would have blended well without me going all the way back to bare wood.
 ![Reshape](https://github.com/michaelasalter1/RouterSledUserGuide/blob/main/Pics%20and%20Video/Reshape.jpg)

 - For intricate stuff or weird shapes around the live edge, a Dremel with bur bits and then upcut or downcut bits work well.
 ![Reshape 2](https://github.com/michaelasalter1/RouterSledUserGuide/blob/main/Pics%20and%20Video/Reshape%202.jpg)

 # Finishing
 ## Repair Imperfection
 Use clear CA glue unless the hole is big enough to not drip black outside of it.
-Otherwise, it will bleed
+Otherwise, it will bleed.
 ![Epoxy Fill Holes](https://github.com/michaelasalter1/RouterSledUserGuide/blob/main/Pics%20and%20Video/Fill%20Holes.jpg)

 Accelerator is good when the crack is big enough to need thick epoxy.
 Otherwise, the accelerator can cause the glue to turn white or can leave a gap below the top layer that you will struggle to fill as you progressively sand finer.

 Here’s what the progression looks like: CA, sand 180, CA, sand 120, CA, sand 180, CA, sand 180, give up.
 If you have holes, eventually the table will reveal more with use.
 That's part of working with a natural product.
 ![Epoxy Fill Holes 2](https://github.com/michaelasalter1/RouterSledUserGuide/blob/main/Pics%20and%20Video/Fill%20Hole%202.jpg)

 ## Sander